stlab/better-code/better-code/src/chapter-2-contracts.md

 print(a)     // prints [2, 7, 7, 9]
 ```

-This method of Arrays that sorts the elements
+This method sorts the elements
 according to some comparison predicate `areInIncreasingOrder`.
 So if
 we pass it the less-than operator, which is true when the first
 argument is less than the second, we get the elements arranged from